Data automation

 A preview of the image on Google Drive

 Column H automatically determines a suitable 'web-safe' filename for the online image.
-It basically allows A-Z, a-z, 0-9 and - (dash) but replaces anything else with _ (underscore).

 For example, Main image of part#123.jpg would automatically be renamed Main_image_of_part_123.jpg